morphatic/feathers-auth0-strategy/README.md

 // Make sure the authentication client is configured to use the `auth0` strategy api.configure(auth({
-  jwtStrategy: 'auth0', // <-- IMPORTANT!!!
+  jwtStrategy: 'auth0' // <-- IMPORTANT!!!
-  storage: localforage,
-  storageKey: 'auth0_token'
 }))
 ```

-Depending on your client setup, you'll want to make sure that the authentication client is able to find the access tokens that have been acquired from Auth0.
-The above example assumes that the tokens are stored in the browser using [`LocalForage`](https://github.com/localForage/localForage) under the `auth0_token` key, but this is entirely dependent upon the specific setup of your app.

 #### Client usage example

 The key thing to remember here, is that FeathersJS is **NOT** being used to authenticate users in your client app.
 The authentication process is being handled by Auth0, and will result in an access token being stored in the client app, usually in some place like local storage, a cookie, or using a package like `LocalForage`.
-FeathersJS does NOT create or issue a JWT (access token) for you, but rather just **verifies that the access token being sent from your app (i.e. the one acquired from Auth0) is valid and unexpired**.
+FeathersJS does NOT create or issue a JWT (access token) for you like it does with other authentication strategies, but rather just **verifies that the access token being sent from your app (i.e. the one acquired from Auth0) is valid and unexpired**.

 As such, setting up authentication in your client is beyond the scope of this documentation.
 Refer to [the Auth0 docs](https://auth0.com/docs) for more information on this topic.
 You just need to make sure that the access tokens that you receive from Auth0 are stored in a place that `@feathersjs/authentication-client` expects to find them (see the config example above).